ahmedeldaly097/jenkins-nodejs-example/README.md

 # jenkins nodejs example
-testing jenkins and make a pipeline using javascript application to make organized steps.
+testing jenkins and make a pipeline to manage  javascript application and make organized steps.